7 Best Cameras for Capturing 360 Content in 2020

 Canon EOS Rebel T7i

-Dubbed as the best DSLR for beginners, the Canon EOS Rebel T7i has actually been on the market for some time now.
+Dubbed the best DSLR for beginners, the Canon EOS Rebel T7i has been on the market for some time now.

-With prices circulating around $500-600, the Canon EOS Rebel T7i’s image capabilities and ease-of-use are hard to beat.
+With prices circulating $500-600, the Canon EOS Rebel T7i’s image capabilities and ease of use are hard to beat.

 Getting the best camera for your 360 content

-Regardless of which camera sounds right for your 360 content, be sure to do the research to back up your decision.
+Regardless of which camera sounds right for your 360 content, you should do the research to back up your decision.

 Remember to consider three things: price, expertise, and subject matter.
-If you’re looking to shoot Google Street View, opt for the Fusion, photo shoots for businesses, maybe a DSLR would fit best.
+If you’re looking to shoot Google Street View, opt for the Fusion; maybe a DSLR would fit for photo shoots for businesses.
 Utilize the resources around you for the best possible outcome.